Skip to main content

 Conclusion

-Try it yourself: The next time you receive a document on Filosign, download the Compliance Bundle and try to verify the Merkle proof independently.
-The math doesn’t lie.
+Try it yourself: The next time you sign on Filosign, export the Compliance Bundle and walk through a Merkle proof against Base.
+The math does not depend on us.